kubewarden/rfc/rfc/0022-policy-lifecycle.md

 The `PolicyRevision` CRD will have a status field to store the status of the policy.
 The status will be propagated to the `Policy` CRD by the controller, so that the user can monitor the status of the policy without having to access the `PolicyRevision` CRD.
-Being the `PolicyRevision` CRD a namespaced resource, only admin users will have the right permissions to access it.
+As the `PolicyRevision` CRD is a namespaced resource, only admin users will have the right permissions to access it.

 #### PolicyServer bootstrap